Writing Effective Preschool Assessment Reports: A Quick Guide

 Let the Student Play an Important Role in Your Report

 When you write a student’s progress report, it is imperative to involve the student as much as possible.
 Try to understand their understanding and learning goals.
 Although they are preschoolers with developing minds, try and talk to them, they might have some interesting ideas that might inspire your assessment, get to know their strong areas, and what requires some improvement.

 This will help you authenticate your understanding and comments for the student by giving them the authority to judge their progress independently.

 Don’t be Demoralising and Be Positive

-You will definitely be providing feedback about the student in the assessment report and will also be stating the student’s weak areas to be improved.
+You will be providing feedback about the student in the assessment report and will also be stating the student’s weak areas to be improved.
 But ensure that you start and end the conversation with the parents as well as the assessment report in a positive manner.
-State the facts but don’t express it in a way that the parents or the student lose confidence and find it demoralizing.
-Be careful in expressing your thoughts as it might have a direct impact on the child’s mental health and development.
+State the facts but don’t express it in a way that the parents or the student lose confidence and find it demoralising.
+Be careful in expressing your thoughts as it might directly impact the child’s mental health and development.

 How Illumine Can Help With Its Preschool Assessment Tools